 A very long time ago when I was 11 years of age I got my first pair of glasses.
 I was reminded about it recently so thought I’d tell you a wee story.
 (Don’t panic – it’s short).

 I can remember vividly that day.
-They arrived in the afternoon and immediately my mother told me to put them on – “oh, mom, you’ve got wrinkles!” her response “take them off!!!”
+The glasses arrived in the afternoon and immediately my mother told me to put them on.
+“Oh, mum, you’ve got wrinkles!”
+I exclaimed.

 What prompted me to write this?
-An article I read the other day (shared on my FaceBook page) that pesticides are killing honeybee populations worldwide.
-I have no doubt that it will be effecting my darling bumble bee as well.
+An article I read the other day that pesticides are killing honeybee populations worldwide.
+I have no doubt that it will be affecting my darling bumblebee as well.

-If bees on organic farms are not affected…..doesn’t that say something about what the world is doing with the chemicals that are routinely used on farms and in garden centers if, as the report shows, the bees in these areas are in a much more vulnerable state.
+If bees on organic farms are not affected…..doesn’t that say something about what the world is doing with the chemicals that are routinely used on farms and in garden centres?
+The bees in these areas are in a much more vulnerable state.

 The world cannot lose the bee – honey or bumble!